FREE Car Insurance Comparison

 This is a deadly mistake to make that is easy to avoid.
 You won’t regret taking a few minutes to plan ahead and having a safe way to get home.

-The Worst States tend to have the Most Careless Drivers
+The Worst States = The Most Careless Drivers

 Of the 15 worst states, 11 of them were ranked in the bottom half of the table for Careless Driving.
-“In 2012, 4,743 pedestrians died in traffic crashes – a 6% increase from the number reported in 2011.”
+“In 2012, 4,743 pedestrians died in traffic crashes — a six percent increase from the number reported in 2011.”

 What can you do to make a difference?
 Start by leaving your cell phone alone while driving.
-Only 11 states had a ban on talking on a hand-held cell phone while driving in 2012, and 9 states were lacking a ban on texting while driving (Source).
+Only 11 states had a ban on talking on a hand-held cell phone while driving in 2012, and nine states were lacking a ban on texting while driving (source).

 As a driver, building good scanning habits can really make a difference in crash prevention.

-Out of the 20 best states, only 3 were ranked among the top 10 for Failure to Obey, Drunk Driving, and Speeding.
-These are three factors that are 100% controllable for drivers.
+Out of the 20 best states, only three were ranked among the top 10 for Failure to Obey, Drunk Driving, and Speeding.
+These are three factors that are 100 percent controllable for drivers.

 Taking responsibility for yourself in these areas by obeying traffic signals, wearing your seat belt, driving with a valid license, designating a driver who hasn’t been drinking, and operating at safe travel speeds can really make a difference.